-Go Beyond Tour | 16 Days | Physical Level 1 Johannesburg - Greater Kruger - Gqeberha - Knysna - Cape Town
+Go Beyond Tour | 15 Days | Physical Level 1 Johannesburg - Greater Kruger - Gqeberha - Knysna - Cape Town

-Enjoy Christmas at the height of summer with a once-in-a-lifetime journey through South Africa's highlights!
-Witness the incredible wildlife of the Greater Kruger, traverse the scenic Garden Route with its picturesque coastline and charming towns, to finally immerse yourself in the cosmopolitan allure of Cape Town, spending an unforgettable Christmas Day in the scenic winelands, savoring the finest wines this country has to offer.
-This adventure showcases the best of South Africa's diverse landscapes and experiences with a festive twist.
+Witness the incredible wildlife of Kruger National Park, traverse the scenic Garden Route with its picturesque landscapes and charming towns, to finally immerse yourself in the cosmopolitan allure of Cape Town, where a blend of culture, history, and natural beauty awaits.
+This unforgettable adventure showcases the best of South Africa's diverse landscapes and experiences.